sigaostudios/vibeathon-250814/README.md

 - Status pill: shows current scene and whether movement is On/Off
 - Buttons
   - Change Scene: calls the active scene’s `changeScene()`
-  - Toggle Movement: works in MainMenu (logo tween) and Game (sprite motion)
+  - Toggle Movement: works in MainMenu (logo tween) and MascotPlayground (mascot tween)
-  - Add New Sprite: enabled in Game, spawns a random animated sprite
+  - Add New Sprite: enabled in MascotPlayground, spawns a random animated companion

 The overlay subscribes to `EventBus` events to stay in sync with the active scene.